xieyuheng/inner/papers/publish/type-system-as-homomorphism-between-monoids.md

-We use a concrete example to demonstrate this idea, in our example the space of types is _linear logic propositions_, and the space of terms is a _programming language like Forth and Joy_.
+We use a concrete example to demonstrate this idea, in our example the space of types is _linear logic propositions_, and the space of terms is a _concatenative programming language_ (like Forth and Joy).

 Some key points of our demonstration: